 Anzac Cove today

-Memorial services at Anzac Cove
+Memorial services at Gallipoli

 The British Empire, dominion and French forces, as well as the Turkish forces, suffered severely on Gallipoli.
 The Gallipoli Campaign caused the deaths of some 250,000 Ottoman troops.
 The Allied casualties from the 8-month campaign totalled over 97,000, including the deaths of more than: